The Meaning of Digital Transformation in the Retail Industry: Examples, Benefits & Trends

 - Better workforce and inventory management systems: Applying technology to your business doesn’t just impact consumers, but should also help your employees do their jobs better and more easily.
 Whether it’s smart-shelf technology that digitally tracks inventory or other automated solutions that free up employee time to help customers, consider the implications of digitizing employee processes for a more seamless in-store experience.

-The above include just a few of the many ways in which technology can impact retailers for the better.
-With openness to testing and learning new ways to digitize processes and experiences, digital transformation, as it applies to retail, becomes a little easier to grasp and implement.
+The above include just a few of the many ways in which digital transformation can impact the retail industry for the better.
+With openness to testing and learning new ways to digitize processes and experiences, digital transformation in retail becomes a little easier to grasp and implement.

 Let’s take a look at some recent real-life examples of how some retailers are tackling the mandate for digital transformation.